Concrete Curing Time Calculator

 - Temperature:

-- Relative Humidity & Wind Velocity:
+- Relative Humidity and Wind Velocity:

 These two factors combined determine the rate of evaporation.
 Low humidity (dry air) combined with high winds acts like a hairdryer on the concrete surface.
-Under these conditions, "curing compounds" or plastic sheets are often more effective than water curing, which might evaporate too fast.
+Under these conditions, curing compounds or plastic sheets are often more effective than water curing, which might evaporate too fast.

 - Type of Cement: